gloveboxes/Sales-Assistant-built-with-local-Docker-Model-and-Function-Calling-with-MCP-Integration/README.md

 # AI Assistant with Function Calling and MCP Integration

 A modular, async-friendly AI chatbot that demonstrates the integration of Model Context Protocol (MCP) tools with local AI models.
-This project showcases how to build a sales analysis agent for Contoso (a fictional outdoor gear retailer) using function calling capabilities with a locally hosted AI model.
+This project showcases how to build a sales analysis agent for Zava (a fictional outdoor gear retailer) using function calling capabilities with a locally hosted AI model.

 ## 📊 Scenario

-Imagine you are a sales manager at Contoso, a multinational retail company that sells outdoor equipment.
+Imagine you are a sales manager at Zava, a multinational retail company that sells outdoor equipment.
 You need to analyze sales data to find trends, understand customer preferences, and make informed business decisions.
-To help you, Contoso has developed a conversational agent that can answer questions about your sales data.
+To help you, Zava has developed a conversational agent that can answer questions about your sales data.

 ![banner](media/banner.png)